StarRocks/starrocks/docs/en/quick_start/routine-load.md

 ### curl

-`curl` is used to download the Compose file and script to generate the data.
+`curl` is used to download the Compose file and the script to generate the data.
 Check to see if you have it installed by running `curl` or `curl.exe` at your OS prompt.
 If curl is not installed, [get curl here](https://curl.se/dlwiz/?type=bin).

 ### Python